LACMIP/emu/docs/_documentation/reidentify.md

 The *Re-identify* tool allows you to choose between affecting the *Current Record* or *Selected Records*.
 For taxonomic name updates, you'll likely want to use *Selected Records*, with all of the records in your search results included.

-In the new window that EMu brings up, enter all of the same information as you are used to entering at the specimen level. **For bulk re-identifications, you should include a comment if you did not look at each specimen.** (Suggested comment: "Taxonomy updated, but specimen not examined.")
+In the new window that EMu brings up, enter the same information as you are used to entering at the specimen level. **For bulk re-identifications, you should include a comment if you did not look at each specimen.** (Suggested comment: "Taxonomy updated, but specimen not examined.")
 Remember to change both *Currently Accepted?* and *Filed as?* to "Yes" if you are updating the identification to a current name or "No" if you are adding an old identification to the catalogue record.
 The only specimens where a single name should have different values for *Currently Accepted?* and *Filed as?* are types.

 {% include figure image_path="/assets/images/reidentify_types.jpg" alt="re-identification tool" caption="Screenshot of the EMu Catalogue module illustrating how to reidentify **type** specimens under *Tools > Re-identify*. " %}